Medically reviewed on 9-October-2024

 Once these pathways have been established, it is generally not possible to correct a lazy eye through any means (which includes laser eye surgery).
 That is because the problematic vision is caused at a neurological level.
 No amount of treatment to the eye will affect the way your neural pathways use your eyes.

 Laser eye surgery could be used to improve the vision in the lazy eye, as it could in any regular eye.
-But if the brain underuses this organ, it won’t make much difference to the patient.
+But if the brain ignores this organ, it won’t make much difference to the patient.

-It is important to remember, however, that each individual case is different and only a consultation with an ophthalmic surgeon can give you a clear picture of your circumstances.
+It is important to remember, however, that each case is different and only a consultation with an ophthalmic surgeon can give you a clear picture of your circumstances.

 You should also remember that while generally a very safe procedure, with a very small percentage of complications, there are associated risks with any surgery.